binaryphile/docker-redmine/README.md

 Commit the changes.

+Run `initialize.sh` again to get the gems bundled.
 Now you can run the server with `redmine.sh` and your edits will show up when you test with a web browser.
 You can run the same code in production by committing and pushing your changes, then making sure the production environment pulls from the same github user and branch.

 ### File Ownership